 - PI Reference Handbook (Under Development)

 There are several resources available to PI’s to assist in managing your grant/contract.
-OSP provides support in managing the budget, liaison between PI and sponsor, reviewing and assisting with personnel actions, planning, and assisting in issue resolution.
-The ORS provides staff support to the IRB and IACUC and ORS should be the contact point for submission of protocols and any questions.
-OSP issues sub-agreements in cooperation with the PI and negotiates and accepts awards on behalf of the university.
+SPARC provides support in managing the budget, liaison between PI and sponsor, reviewing and assisting with personnel actions, planning, and assisting in issue resolution.
+The SPARC provides staff support to the IRB and IACUC and should be the contact point for submission of protocols and any questions.
+SPARC issues sub-agreements in cooperation with the PI and negotiates and accepts awards on behalf of the university.
 PI’s have “real time” access to their grant funds to monitor balances and expenditures.

 Purchasing Services can assist in identifying potential vendors, determining the necessity for and managing the open bid process if required, process requests for purchasing cards, and provide information on state acquisition regulations.
 They are the signatory authority for the university on purchased services.